doimag/customercontrol/README.md

-# customercontrol
+# Customer Control
-API Control of customers
+API for customer control, and its clients.